 Additionally, it aids in reducing your recovery time and increases blood flow in certain areas, thanks to the smooth compression relief it provides.

-In some instances users have expressed that the belt runs small, while others have noted the inconvenience of having to remove the brace in order to use the restroom.
+In some instances, users have expressed that the support belt runs small, while others have noted the inconvenience of having to remove the brace in order to use the restroom.

 5. Bauerfeind Unisex SacroLoc Back Support

 This is another exclusive option on our list — offering massaging pain relief thanks to the two-part viscoelastic cushion pads.

 It relieves pressure in the area where the sacroiliac and the pelvis connects by massaging the trigger points around the sacroiliac joints.